 Who can get Industrial Injuries Disablement Benefit?

-- Or, you must have contracted a 'prescribed industrial disease' because of your job.
+- You must have suffered an accident at work or have contracted a 'prescribed industrial disease' because of your job.

 - You must have been working for an employer (not be self-employed).